-Column Description $\square$ Enables you to select one or more alerts to delete.
+Column Description \square Enables you to select one or more alerts to delete.
 Users with the appropriate permissions, such as Administrators and Data Privacy Officers, can delete alerts.
 Created Displays the date and time when the alert was recorded in the source system.
 Severity Displays the level of severity of the alert.
 The values are from 1 through 100.
 Name Displays a basic description of the alert.
 Source Displays the original source of the alert.
 The source of the alerts can be NetWitness Endpoint, Malware Analysis, ESA correlation rules, Reporting Engine, Risk Scoring, and many others.
-Note: - From 12.3.1 and later, the alert source filter panel displays only the sources installed in your instance of NetWitness and won't display all possible sources.
-If a user deletes a host / service on their NetWitness Instance, any source associated with that host / service will be marked as decommissioned.
-For Ex.
-ESA Primary is deleted in the hosts page, the ESA source will be marked as decommissioned, the source decommissioned message (source has been decommissioned) is displayed in the alert source filter panel.
+Note: In NetWitness Platform 11.3 and later, the Endpoint source includes Endpoint alerts from all NetWitness Endpoint versions.
+If one of the events in an alert has a device_type of nwendpoint, the source changes to Endpoint.
 Events Indicates the number of events contained within an alert.
 This varies depending on the source of the alert.
 For example, NetWitness Endpoint and Malware Analysis alerts always have one Event.
 For certain types of alerts, a high number of events may mean that the alert is more risky.
 Host Summary Displays details of the host like the host name from where the alert was triggered.
 The details may include information about the source and destination hosts in an Alert.
 Some alerts may describe events across more than one host.
 Incident ID Shows the Incident ID of the alert.
 If there is no incident ID, the alert does not belong to any incident and you can create an incident to include this alert or the alert can be added to an existing incident.
-MITRE ATT&CK Tactics Shows the particular Tactic associated with each alert.

 At the bottom of the list, you can see the number of alerts on the current page, the total number of alerts, and the number of alerts selected.
-For example: Showing 4 out of 4 items $\mid$ 1 selected
+For example: Showing 4 out of 4 items | 1 selected